26. Light

 An object that allows visible light to pass through without getting scattered is known as transparent.
 In Figure 26.11 (right), Dr. Pasquale holds a transparent sheet of plastic up between her face and the camera.
 Because visible light can travel through, her face is easily seen in the photograph.
 (While the photo was taken, she was able to see the camera as well.)

 One of the fascinating things about light is that something transparent to one type of electromagnetic radiation may be opaque to another!
 For example, while glass (such as that used in eyeglasses) is transparent to visible light, it is opaque to infrared light.
 In Figure 26.12 (left), Dr. Pasquale took a selfie without her glasses on.
-Her entire face is “visible” to the IR camera as infrared emitted as heat from her face is collected by the camera’s sensor.
+Her entire face is “visible” to the IR camera, as infrared emitted as heat from her face is collected by the camera’s sensor.
 In Figure 26.12 (right), Dr. Pasquale took a similar selfie with her glasses on.
 Now her eyes appear dark, as the heat from behind the glass is blocked from reaching the camera’s sensor.

 Two infrared photographs of Dr. Pasquale.
 In the left photo, her entire face is colored using a colormap corresponding to heat.
 Her face therefore appears mostly as shades of yellow and orange.
 In the right photo, a similar effect is created, however, her eyes appear dark blue or black due to the presence of her eyeglasses, which block the heat emitted from behind them.